philzook58/philzook58.github.io/_drafts/2020-12-19-Model_Checking_-_TLA.markdown

 wordpress_id: 879
 ---

+LTL vs CTL
+Ok, I think I've got it.
+When you're model checking a CTL formula, you're checking a  single Tree |= CTL_formula, single entry in the entailment relation.
+But when you're model checking an LTL formula you're checking a family path paths p |= LTL_formula, a bunch of entries of the entailment relation.

 Stuttering is important.
 Stuttering is when y' = y.
 It is this option which allows refinement.

+Using Z3 I feel has a decent shot of being more scalable than the checking used by TLC, which as I understand it is brute force search for countermodels.

 Back on the TLA+ train